qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 ---
-title: Text classification with penalized logistic regression
+title: Text Classification with Penalized Logistic Regression
 date: '2020-05-02'
 description: "Train a classification model with tidymodels to distinguish Charlotte\
   \ Bront\xEB from Emily Bront\xEB.\n"